- USC China Career Services

 Oftentimes, the first step in applying for internships or jobs is to submit a resume.
-The purpose of a resume is to give employers an idea of your qualifications for a position based on your educational background and experience.
-After review, employers may offer with your relevant education and experience to the position and leads to an interview.
+The purpose of a resume is to give employers an idea of your qualifications for a position based on your educational background and experience, which may lead to an interview.
 Learn more about resumes and cover letters that are appropriate to use in the U.S.

 Sharing personal information (i.e. birthday, marital status, or attaching a headshot) is not necessary unless relevant to the position.
-This helps protect candidates from discrimination as prohibited by federal laws.
+This helps protect candidates from discrimination as prohibited by federal laws and fraud.

-If you have been selected to interview for a job or internship, congratulations!
-It means that you were identified as a qualified candidate.
-During the interview, you will be expected to verbally communicate your interest in the position, your qualifications, explain related examples of your work, and show your personality.
+If you are selected to interview for a job or internship, congratulations!
+It means you are a qualified candidate.
+During the interview, you will be expected to verbally communicate your interest in the position, qualifications, explain related examples of your work, and show your personality.

 - How you present yourself is very important when engaging with employers.
 Make direct eye contact and offer a firm handshake as these can demonstrate respect and confidence.
 Additionally, always be friendly and courteous to everyone you meet, and remember to smile!
 You want to make a strong, positive first impression.

 - Punctuality is extremely valued in the U.S., especially during an interview.
 Arrive at the interview location ten to fifteen minutes prior to your scheduled interview to avoid being late.